willsmart/basecamp3-downloader/README.md

 ## A simple node.js module to download all resources available to a basecamp 3 user

-This is a simple tool that downloads and stores all the basecamp resources a given user has access to.
+This is a simple tool that downloads and stores all the basecamp resources a given non-admin user has access to.
+If you have access to an admin account, I recommend you use the basecamp data exporter instead -- https://3.basecamp-help.com/article/150-export-your-basecamp-data.
 I found a need for a tool that comprehensively downloads resources from basecamp and had a spare couple of evenings, and so here we are!

 I really hope it gets some use.
 Enjoy!